Kiuwan logo

 Legacy Languages’ Place in Today’s World

-Overall, legacy languages such as C, COBOL, and Perl remain vital parts of software security.
+Legacy languages such as C, COBOL, and Perl remain vital to software security.
 Organizations should consider using legacy languages for their advantages, such as cost-effectiveness, while also understanding the risks and taking appropriate steps to mitigate them.

 SAST The State of Legacy Languages - Where They Stand in Today's Market

-Due to the risks associated with legacy languages, DevSecOp organizations should consider the risks associated with legacy languages and ensure they use the security features provided by these languages.
-This will help protect their applications and systems from potential threats.
-Doing so will also minimize the risks associated with software breaches.
+Due to the risks associated with legacy languages, DevSecOp organizations should consider these risks and ensure they use the security features provided by these languages.
+This will help protect their applications and systems from potential threats and minimize the risks associated with software breaches.

-Organizations that still rely on legacy languages should heavily consider using Kiuwan’s SAST and SCA products, as these products ensure legacy applications security.
+Organizations that still rely on legacy languages should consider using Kiuwan’s SAST and SCA products, which ensure the security of legacy applications.

-SAST will help organizations identify and fix security issues in their code, while SCA will help them to identify any vulnerable third-party components used in the application.
-Kiuwan also offers a wide range of other products and services to protect applications, making it the best solution for organizations looking to secure their applications that rely on legacy languages.
+SAST will help organizations identify and fix security issues in their code, while SCA will help them identify any vulnerable third-party components used in the application.
+Kiuwan also offers many other products and services to protect applications.
+It is the best solution for organizations looking to secure their applications that rely on legacy languages.

 In This Article: